 Can Cats Eat Human Food?
 Fruits, Vegetables, Dairy, Fish, Grains…

 What kind of food is safe for a cat to eat?
 Good quality cat food is the best thing your cat can eat.
 However, if you want to give your cat a treat as a reward for good behavior or to kill the nasty taste of medicine a little bit of “people food” may be just the thing you need.
-You have no doubt seen mile long lists of foods cat's shouldn't eat.
-Let's look at a nice, long list of people foods that cats can eat.

 - What vegetables can cats eat?